LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 Where "groupName" is the name of the group in the library that contains the asset.
 See Note 1 below.
 Where "description" is a description of the asset.
 Not currently used.
 To be used in the future.
 Where "tags" is a list of tags associated with the asset.
 Not currently used.
 To be used in the future.
+Where "variants" a list of strings indicating available variants.
+Null if no variants offered.
+Where "chainLoad" is used to load multiple assets at once.
+See Chain Loader section below.

 Where "author", "version", and "comment" are user strings ignored by EAR.
 Where "code" can be used to make slabs in Unity.
 However, the simplified slab creation process avoids the need to create